DarkRewar/BaseTool/README.md

 `Cooldown` is a class that can be used to delay a call, action or whatever you want to do.
 You can directly check the `Cooldown.IsReady` boolean or subscribe to the `Cooldown.OnReady` event.

+Every `Cooldown` is updated by an internal `CooldownManager`, you don't have to call the `Cooldown.Update()` method yourself.
+If you want to manage the cooldown, you can set the `Cooldown.SubscribeToManager` to false.

 ```csharp
 using BaseTool;
 using UnityEngine;